ppy/osu-wiki/news/2025/2025-04-17-osutaiko-world-cup-semifinals-recap.md

 ---

 Thank you for reading!
 Go head over to the [osulive Twitch channel](https://www.twitch.tv/osulive) at 12:00 UTC this Saturday to catch the first match of the weekend: Taiwan (#5) vs. China (#7)!
-Check out the rest of the schedules on the [TWC 2025 wiki page](/wiki/Tournaments/TWC/2025) as well, to not miss any of the intense action that is awaiting you in this epic Finals showdown of the osu!taiko World Cup 2025!
+Check out the rest of the schedules on the [wiki page](/wiki/Tournaments/TWC/2025) as well, to not miss any of the intense action that is awaiting you in this epic Finals showdown of the osu!taiko World Cup 2025!

 See you next week!